sadfuzzy/lana-bank/AUTH.md

-flow to access in dev mode the public API
+Flow to access in dev mode the public API

 ```mermaid
 flowchart TD